ryceg/wedding/index.md

 This website will be updated with the pictures from the wedding after the fact.

 Thank you so much for being a part of our lives- we cannot wait to celebrate with you :)

+---
+selected_posts:
+  - details/
+  - registry/
+  - about/
+---